 Eric: Totally yes.
 I think now in 2019, open rates are even less reliable than they were say five years ago.
 It is not because people are not opening emails, you know, they might be, it’s because Gmail and the other email providers have gotten really good at tracking when people have tracking devices inside their emails and they don’t work as well.
 So that’s a whole technical thing.

 Step 3: Optimizing Direct Response Landing Page Copy

 Lawrence: OK back to direct response copywriting…

 Eric: Back to copywriting.
 So we tracked clicks to his sales page and I did a couple of things on his sales page.
 For example, I just made a better headline that was clearer.
 His headline on the sales page in the previous version was kind of vague and I think he was trying to be really clever.
 And in every single test ever run, clarity trumps cleverness every single time.
 So I just made something really clear — here’s what you’re going to get when you sign up to this paid list in terms of the outcome, the benefit that this subscriber will get, or get your money back with a 30-day guarantee.
-People went to that sales page and more of them hit the buy button.
+People went to that sales page and more of them turned into leads from this piece of content and hit the buy button.

 So it was, I’d say four steps in the funnel with Facebook ad targeting, the Facebook ads, the emails, and the sales page.
 And in every step along the way, we incrementally improved and when you compound that together, it ends up with a pretty big impact.

 Lawrence: Yeah, it’s sort of exponential, isn’t it?

 Lawrence: If you improve one step by 20% and then the next step by 20%, it keeps compounding, it’s not additive, right?

 Lawrence: So what KPIs or metrics in direct response copywriting do you typically look at to measure the results?
 And is there a mechanism for actually measuring them?